Moving From the UK to Cyprus

 Working in Cyprus

-EU citizens will find it easy to start working or set up a business on the island, as they don’t need a work permit.
+EU citizens will find it easy to start working or setting up a business on the island, as they don’t need a work permit.
 You only need your passport or national identity card and can search for a job for up to 90 days.
 It’s a little more complicated for non-EU and non-EFTA citizens, who must apply for a work permit and then apply for a work visa before even entering the country.
 You will also have to submit an employment contract with a Cyprus-registered international company showing that you will be paid over €20,504 per year.
 These work permits are typically valid for 1-2 years.

 You can download the applications and find out more information about work permits and visas from the Cyprus Department of Labour website.